dodecaphonic/gelijk/README.md

 ## Developing

 Gelijk is written in node.js, and requires version >= 6.2.1.
-If you don't have node, please [get it][nodejs].

 To work on gelijk, run the following: